12 Most Haunted Places in South Jersey

 The site that was Berry’s Chapel is wildly overgrown

-Arguably the scariest place for miles around, Berry’s Chapel used to be a church where African Americans came to worship.
-It also served a growing African American community, lending credence to the legend that it was a stop along the Underground Railroad.
+Arguably the scariest place for miles around, Berry’s Chapel used to be a church where African Americans came to worship, and it may have been a stop along the Underground Railroad.
+Killing, lynchings, and hangings color the chapel’s past.

+Named after the pastor that built it, Berry’s Chapel was burned down twice.
+The first time, no one was harmed, but the second time it was burned, the entire congregation died in it, including Pastor Berry.
 Reports say that you can still see the church fully intact and burning on many nights, and you can hear the congregation praising and dancing in it.
 At other times, you can hear metal scraping and people screaming.
 The stories are chilling.

 We went looking for the chapel site and found only dense forest and overgrown plants in a place that feels like you’re in the middle of nowhere.
 I would not come to this desolate spot at night for all the money in the world.